 Spread the kohlrabi slices in one layer.
 Smear with 1 tsp mustard.
 Season with salt and pepper and flake one third of the mackerel over the top.
 Place a layer of spinach (and the kohlrabi leaves if you have them) over this, then repeat three times, and finish with a fourth and final layer of kohlrabi slices.

 Squeeze the lemon juice into the milk pan, then pour this over the kohlrabi.
 Place on a baking tray (in case the cream bubbles over) and cook in the middle of the oven for 45-50 mins, until the kohlrabi and leaves have released their juices and become tender.
 The cream should be bubbling round the sides and brown on top.

-Recipe and image: Ed Smith
+Image: Ed Smith